 I started reading about jetlag solutions in hopes of finding something that worked for me.
 It was downright depressing when I read multiple studies that show it takes one full day to adjust to each time zone you cross.
 Go to Asia for a week and you’re doomed: you’ll be back home before your body calibrates one time zone at a time.

 Let’s be real.
-Tips like going outside in the sunshine when you arrive might have some minor effect, but it’s not a magic solution.
+Tips like going outside in the sunshine when you arrive might have a minor effect, but it’s not a magic solution.
 And really, whoever suggested you shift your bedtime at home to the new time zone didn’t consider how unrealistic that is if you’re traveling 8 time zones away.

 So even with some adjustments, I still suffered from jetlag on every trip, taking runs under the midnight sun in Norway because I was so off-schedule and practically falling asleep over dinner on another trip to Europe later that year.

 Good morning from the Vigeland Sculpture Garden in Frogner Park, Oslo.Posted by Sightdoing on Friday, June 22, 2018